 Helpful resources for traveling on a budget

 For the cheapest flights, check out Air France’s Discover the World at a low price program.
 It’s an affiliate link but even I use it to get the best deals on flight bookings.
-For the cheapest flights for students, use this STA travel coupon.

 If you’re looking to save big on travel insurance, check out these World Nomads special offers.